cashpilotthrive-hue/guidance-for-automated-setup-of-aws-transform/READMEvmware.md

 **Figure 13.
 Verify that Start URL can be accessed by Administrator User**

-At this point all of the pre-requisites are complete and you are ready now to use AWS Transform for .NET.
+At this point all of the pre-requisites are complete and you are ready now to use AWS Transform for VMware.
 Follow the steps [here](https://docs.aws.amazon.com/transform/latest/userguide/what-is-transform.html) to continue

 ## Running the Guidance

-Please see the [AWS official documentation](https://docs.aws.amazon.com/transform/latest/userguide/what-is-transform.html) of AWS Transform for .NET for details of using the Service.
+Please see the [AWS official documentation](https://docs.aws.amazon.com/transform/latest/userguide/what-is-transform.html) of AWS Transform for VMware for details of using the Service.

-Before starting your own .NET modernization project, we recommend completing the [AWS Transform for .NET workshop](https://catalog.workshops.aws/transform-dotnet).
-In this workshop, gain hands-on experience porting a .NET Framework application to cross-platform .NET.
-Use AWS Transform for .NET, a modernization service powered by generative AI that significantly reduces the time to migrate applications from Windows Server to Linux.
-Learn how migrating to Linux helps you avoid additional licensing fees and gain performance and security benefits.
+Before starting your own VMware modernization project, we recommend completing the [AWS Transform for VMware workshop](https://catalog.workshops.aws/transform-vmware).
+In this workshop, you can gain hands-on experience with configuration, planning and assessment of VMware migration using AWS Transform.

-Please feel free to explore our [self-guided demo](https://aws.storylane.io/demo/5xy6f98m17hm) to learn how AWS Transform for .NET accelerates large-scale modernization from .NET Framework to cross-platform .NET.
+Please feel free to explore our [self-guided demo](https://app.storylane.io/share/ulhid0hbuxvd) to learn how AWS Transform for VMware accelerates large-scale migration of VMware based workloads to AWS.

 ### Troubleshooting